-To assist the International Advisory and Monitoring Board of the Development Fund for Iraq and the Coalition Provisional Authority in determining whether the export sales of petroleum, petroleum products and natural gas from Iraq are made consistent with prevailing international market best practices, you have requested us to perform the following procedures:
+To assist the IAMB and the CPA in determining whether the export sales of petroleum, petroleum products and natural gas from Iraq are made consistent with prevailing international market best practices, you have requested us to perform the following procedures for the period from 1 January 2004 to 28 June 2004:

-- 1. Document the key internal controls, employed by the CPA and SOMO, over the capture of revenue from export sales of petroleum, petroleum products and natural gas (export sales) extracted from the ground, and subsequent cash deposits in the DFI. - 2.
-Document the key internal controls, employed by the CPA and SOMO, over the bidding on, and awarding of, export sales contracts. - 3.
-Obtain from SOMO a list of export sales, and agree the total to SOMO's sales ledger and to the amounts deposited in the FRBNY.

-4. For all export sales of petroleum and a selected sample of petroleum products:

-- Determine whether internal control procedures, noted in point 2 above, for the bidding on and awarding of contracts to which the sale related were followed, - Observe that contracts and sales invoices were signed and approved by an authorized person in accordance with SOMO policies and procedures, and approved by the CPA, - Agree the quantities and prices as per invoice to the sales contracts, Bills of Lading, Certificates of Quantity and Quality, Ullage Reports, Export Cargo Manifests and Masters Receipts, - Recalculate the OSP, by reference to PLATTS publications, for each lift and compare to the price per the invoice, and report any deviations noted.
+- 1. Document the key internal controls, designed by the CPA and SOMO, the sales arm of the Iraqi Ministry of Oil, over the capture of revenue from export sales of petroleum, petroleum products and natural gas (export sales) extracted from the ground, and subsequent cash deposits in the DFI. - 2.
+Document the key internal controls, designed by the CPA and SOMO, over the bidding on, and awarding of, export sales contracts. - 3.
+Obtain from SOMO a list of export sales, and agree the total to SOMO's sales ledger and to the amounts deposited in the FRBNY. - 4.
+For all export sales of petroleum and a selected sample of petroleum products: - Determine whether internal control procedures, noted in point 2 above, for the bidding on and awarding of contracts to which the sale related were followed, - Observe that contracts and sales invoices were signed and approved by an authorized person in accordance with SOMO policieso and procedures, and approved by the CPA, - Agree the quantities and prices as per invice to the Sales Contracts, Bills of Lading, Certificates of Quantity and Quality, Ullage Reports, Export Cargo Manifests and Masters Receipts, - Recalculate the OSP, by reference to PLATTS publications, for each lift and compare to the price per the invoice, and report any deviations noted.